Lillie Shockney, RN.,BS., MAS

 - Administrative Director, Johns Hopkins Cancer Survivorship Programs

 - Associate Professor, JHU School of Medicine, Depts of Surgery, Gynecology, Oncology & Obstetrics

 - Associate Professor, JHU School of Nursing

 Lillie D. Shockney has been the administrative director of the Johns Hopkins Breast Center since 1997.
 A two-time breast cancer survivor, Lillie has worked tirelessly to improve the care of breast cancer patients around the world.
 She is a registered nurse with a Bachelor of Science degree in health care administration from Saint Joseph's College and a Masters in Administrative Science from the Johns Hopkins University.
 She has worked at Johns Hopkins since 1983.
-She is responsible for the quality of care programs; patient education programs; the survivor volunteer team; community outreach at a local, regional and national level; the Web site and navigation patient advocacy.
-She is also certified as a breast imaging and breast cancer patient navigator in addition to holding the position of administrative director of the Johns Hopkins cancer survivorship programs for the Kimmel Cancer Center at Johns Hopkins.
+She is also certified as a breast imaging and breast cancer patient navigator.
+Beginning the end of 2011, she accepted the inaugural role as director of the Johns Hopkins cancer survivorship programs for the Kimmel Cancer Center at Johns Hopkins.